Prof. Farnsworth: The Professie will help! [reaches into the fire and sets his sleeve ablaze] OW! Fire indeed hot!

 A fire is started, maybe through a character's stupidity or clumsiness.
 Commonly, the character will be cooking and get distracted.
-The character is either too stupid to notice or too ignorant to care, and only will do something when a more sensible character screams.
+The character is either too stupid to notice or too ignorant to care, and will only do something when a more sensible character screams.

-Alternatively, a character starts a fire, but either because of clumsiness or stupidity, the fire accidentally spreads.
+Alternatively, a character starts a fire, but because of either clumsiness or stupidity, the fire accidentally spreads.
 They then panic and try to put out the fire by using either ineffectual methods or methods that make it worse.

 Another variation is when a character reaches out and touches fire, and is honestly surprised (not just shocked at the pain) when it burns.
 This is common for a Stone Age character making The Discovery of Fire.

-A sister trope to Explosive Stupidity.
+A Sister Trope to Explosive Stupidity.
 Can overlap with Too Dumb to Live if the fire endangers the starter's life.
 If it endangers someone else's life, the fire starter may be a case of Lethally Stupid and/or Lethal Klutz.
 Compare Gasoline Dousing.
 Sometimes happens in a Firefighting Episode if the fire department hires really incomptetent people.

 - A series of ads which ran in New Zealand in the Noughties, aimed at children, featured a possum named "Boofhead", who they used as an example of what not to do in a fire.
 He'd do things like climb the curtains instead of escaping, neglect to make escape plans, etc.